We offer phone, video, and in-person appointments with our immigration lawyer

 During law school, Ms. Garfinkel was a teaching assistant and participated in a prisoner's rights and death penalty Certiorari clinics.
 As part of her school’s work program, she interned at the U.S. Court of Appeals for the First Circuit, the Department of Justice, Civil Rights Division and the Office of the Federal Public Defender for DC.

-Lynn Garfinkel advocates for clients seeking lawful permanent residence (green cards), temporary visas, and employment-based petitions and visas, including people with extraordinary abilities (EB-1), professors (EB-1), researchers (EB-1), managers (EB-1), intracompany transferees (L-1), specialty occupations (H-1B), and more.
-Ms. Garfinkel has experience with a wide variety of family visas, spousal petitions, fiance petitions, waivers of inadmissibility, requests to reapply after removal, deportation defense, naturalization, asylum, and benefits for survivors of abuse, special juvenile immigrant visas, and much more.
-Ms. Garfinkel represents clients at consulates around the world.
+Lynn Garfinkel provides consultation services for clients seeking lawful permanent residence (green cards), temporary visas, and employment-based petitions and visas, including people with extraordinary abilities (EB-1), professors (EB-1), researchers (EB-1), managers (EB-1), intracompany transferees (L-1), specialty occupations (H-1B), and more.
+Ms. Garfinkel has experience with a wide variety of family visas, spousal petitions, fiancé petitions, waivers of inadmissibility, requests to reapply after removal, deportation defense, naturalization, asylum, and benefits for survivors of abuse, special juvenile immigrant visas, and more.

-Finally, Ms. Garfinkel is currently a member in good standing of the Maryland Bar and the District of Columbia bar.
-She previously served as Chair of the Asylum Office Liaison Committee for the AILA for three years.
-She also served as the Vice Chair for the AILA Washington Immigration Court Liaison Committee.
+Finally, Ms. Garfinkel is currently a member in good standing of the Maryland Bar and the District of Columbia bars.
+She previously served as Chair of the Asylum Office Liaison Committee for the AILA for three years, Vice Chair for the AILA Washington Immigration Court Liaison Committee.
 Finally, Ms. Garfinkel engaged in volunteer human rights advocacy work for Amnesty International's Mid-Atlantic Regional Office.
 For five years, she served as the Representative to the Special Initiatives Grant Committee.
-Ms. Garfinkel, who is from an immigrant family, is dedicated to helping foreign nationals, proposing strategic solutions, and providing effective and innovative representation for all her clients.
+Ms. Garfinkel, who is from an immigrant family, is dedicated to helping foreign nationals by providing answers on specific questions.

 Contact Us

-Whether your issue is complicated or seems straightforward, you need to speak with an attorney.
-Seemingly simple immigration issues can quickly spiral into something much larger.
-You need an attorney that is ready to help you and your family with your immigration law needs.
+Whether your issue is complicated or seems straightforward, it is always good to check in with an expert.
+Seemingly simple immigration issues can spiral into something much larger.
+Schedule a consultation today to ask and get answers to your questions.

 Drop us a line!